Make your spreadsheet more readable by auto-colouring alternate rows

 • Select the data range.

-• Go to Home -> Conditional Formula to determine which cells to format.
+• Go to Home → Conditional Formatting → New Rule → Use a formula to determine which cells to format.

 • Click Format, choose a fill colour, and press OK.

-This method gives you even more control without converting the range into a table.
+This method gives you more control without converting the range into a table.

-By mastering Microsoft Excel's automatic banded row feature, you can instantly give your spreadsheets a cleaner, more organized look, boosting both functionality and professionalism.
-Whether you're sharing reports with your boss, team, or clients, they'll appreciate the enhanced clarity.
+By mastering Microsoft Excel’s automatic banded-row feature, you instantly give your spreadsheets a cleaner, more organized look—boosting both functionality and professionalism.
+Whether you’re sharing reports with your boss, team, or clients, they’ll appreciate the clarity.

 Make your data pop.
 Format smart.
 Excel confidently.